 Hypoparathyroidism can be linked to other health problems, such as cataracts, Addison disease (problems with your adrenal glands), and pernicious anemia (a shortage of vitamin B12).

 How is hypoparathyroidism diagnosed?

 Your doctor will do a blood test to check levels of calcium, phosphorus, magnesium, and PTH.
 You also might have a urine test to show how much calcium you are losing in your urine.

 What is the treatment for hypoparathyroidism?

 You will take calcium and vitamin D supplements to keep your blood calcium levels normal.
 Depending on the cause of your hypoparathyroidism, you may need to take the supplements for the rest of your life.
+PTH replacement is also available in injectable form.
+Injecting PTH may decrease the need to take too many calcium and vitamin D supplements.
 Your doctor will check your blood levels regularly.

 If your blood calcium level becomes extremely low, it can be dangerous for your health.
 Then you will be given calcium through a vein (IV) and your heart will be checked to make sure it's OK.
 Once your calcium level is normal, you can go back to taking oral supplements.